 The second step is the completion of an ACEND-accredited dietetic internship program and graduate (master's or doctoral) degree.
 Eligibility for most dietetic internship and graduate programs includes the completion of the Didactic Program and a minimum of a bachelor's degree.
 Receiving an appointment to a dietetic internship is very competitive, and completion of the UF DPD does not guarantee acceptance into a graduate program and a dietetic internship.
+Students participating in the computer match apply to be selected for a dietetic internship.
 It has become more critical for dietetic students to plan early for the application process and to use the resources provided by the DPD program, such as spring workshop and DIE 4505 Seminar course, in order to be competitive applicants.
 The Commission on Dietetic Registration requires students have a master's degree (any subject) to be eligible to complete the next step below.